 - Use auto posting services or software’s if you are too busy.

 - Use pictures, videos or images.
 Or you will be overlooked.

 - Use Hashtags.

-Every business must contantly make adjustments to conform to market changes.
-This is also true in the internet world and ecommerce.
+Every business must constantly make adjustments to conform to market changes.
+This is also true in the internet world and eCommerce setup.
 Look at Kodak.
 They owned over 75% of the picture film overall sales.
-They smoked the competition.
+Smoking the competition.
 They also refused to tap into digital images, by making cameras or lenses for mobile devises because it would hurt their film sales.
 Where are they today.
 Don’t become another bankrupt business, Learn to adjust.

 eCommerce Setup Tips (final)

-When setup is complete, it is now time to review the buying experience on your site.
-Purchase an item to get familiar with the shopping cart, checkout and confirmation process.
+And finally, when setup is complete, it is now time to review the buying experience on your site.
+Furthermore, purchase an item to get familiar with the shopping cart, checkout and confirmation process.
 On the internal side, learn how you will be notified when orders are made, how to fulfill or ship orders, and how funds are transferred to your business bank account.
 You will now need to takle steps to optimize your site. this means faster load times and less customers leaving because it is taking too long.